 Create a shortlist: Once a buyer has narrowed down their list from the following functionality above, it’s then important to get even more specific requirements.
 For example, if a company is looking for features catered to specific industries such as manufacturing or nonprofit, then there might be an industry-specific CRM that’s out there for them.
 When looking for an industry-specific CRM, buyers can evaluate many of the specialty CRMs on SaaSDekho including PR CRM software, nonprofit CRM software, construction CRM software, financial services CRM software, mortgage CRM software, and real estate CRM software.

-Conduct demos: Demos are one of the most important stages in the buying journey.
+Conduct demos: Demos are one of the most critical stages in the buying journey.
 This allows a buyer to sit through an actual product demo and see if the product matches all of the requirements.
 To make sure the demo runs smoothly, users must ensure that the vendor has all of the requirements beforehand so they can showcase their features properly.
 Some of the use cases that a business should ask the vendor to showcase are the following:

 Workflow improvements: How does the CRM improve on the already existing contact management workflow?
 Will this CRM make processes faster and more efficient?